a-fotherby/Omphalos/README.md

 - `timeout`: Maximum time for a run before it is cancelled and as much data as has been produced is collated.
 - `conditions`: A list of the names of all the geochemical conditions (CONDITION blocks) that will be modified in the run.
 - `number_of_files`: Number of files in the run.
-- `nodes`: Number of slurm nodes to allocate to a run.
-Only for rhea parallel mode.
+- `nodes`: Number of slurm nodes (if in parallel mode) or cores (if in local mode) to allocate to a run.

 #### Configuration
 All configuration is optional and takes the form of nested lists in the config file